Sheilf/LearnUI-Prototype/README.md

-# LearnUI-Prototype
+# LearnUI Module Prototype
-Learning React to build a math module, WIP
+Proof of concept for a math module using instanced text, video, and forum per question basis